Our use of cookies

 Parents do not have the right to a second appeal in respect of the same school for the same academic year unless, in exceptional circumstances, the governors have accepted a second application from the appellant because of a significant and material change in the circumstances of the parent, child or school but still refused admission.

-Admission Outside of the Normal Age Group
+Admission outside the Normal Age Group

-Parents may seek to apply for their child’s admission to school outside of their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
-These parents will need to make an application alongside children applying at the normal age, explaining why it is in the child’s best interest to be admitted outside of their normal age.
+Parents may seek to apply for their child’s admission to school outside their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
+These parents will need to make an application alongside children applying at the normal age, explaining why it is in the child’s best interest to be admitted outside their normal age.
 Information, such as professional evidence as to why this is the case and why an exception should be made in the case of the child may be included.
-A decision as to whether this is an appropriate course of action will be made by the Governors who will take into account the circumstances of the case and views of the principal.
+A decision whether this is an appropriate course of action will be made by the Governors who will take into account the circumstances of the case and views of the principal.
 Parents do not have the right to insist that their child is admitted to a particular year group.

 Appeals